reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 The HTML shown here contains a button which we need to click to trigger the CORS request from the JavaScript method `loadFromCrossOrigin`.

 ### CORS Error Due to Same Origin Policy
-If we run these applications without any additional configurations (setting CORS headers) in the server, we will get a CORS error in our browser console as shown below:
+If we run these applications without any additional configurations (setting CORS headers) in the "Cross-Origin server", we will get a CORS error in our browser console as shown below:

 ![cors failure](/assets/img/posts/cors/cors-fail.png)